syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 ## Configure date range

-`SfCalendar` prevent users from selecting dates within a specified minimum and maximum range.
-To specify the range, set start date and end date to `MinDate` and `MaxDate` properties respectively.
+The `SfCalendar` prevent users from selecting dates within a specified minimum and maximum range.
+To specify the range, set the start date and end date to `MinDate` and `MaxDate` properties respectively.

 {% tabs %}